What do lower interest rates mean for your money?

 But in the fast-moving world we live in, it can feel hard to know where you’re at with your money at any one time, and whether it’s in the best possible place for your needs – especially when we’ve had such uncertainty with inflation and interest rates.

-This idea of rate cuts might have you wondering what comes next for your money.
-But I have some good news for you: Skipton could help you figure this out with a free My Money Review.
+So with rate cuts well and truly in full swing, you might be wondering what this means for your money.
+Well, I have some good news for you: Skipton could help you figure this out with a free My Money Review.
 More on that later – let’s get started by taking a look at what lower interest rates could mean for your savings and your mortgage, including what you can do to try and get the most from falling rates.

 What do lower rates mean for your savings?

-But just because interest rates are expected to drop doesn’t mean that you should give up on getting your money working harder.
+But here's the catch: with base rates coming down, saving rates are following.
+But just because this is the case, you shouldn't give up on getting your money working hard.
 There are still plenty of options available to you – we offer a wide range of savings accounts for different goals.

 As a starting point, take a look at the interest rate you’re currently receiving on your savings to see if you could get a better deal.
 Moving your money to a new savings account is much easier than you might think.
-It’s nice and simple to apply for one of our accounts online – plus you can also open many of our accounts through our mobile app.
+It’s nice and simple to apply for one of our accounts online.

 Next, it’s worth thinking about whether you have room to save money that you don’t need immediate access to.
 If so, there may be some great opportunities to get this working harder for you.